Loading...

 Which of the following describes the motion of the car?

 Solution: First of all, choose a positive direction, say to the right.
 The graph shows us the initial velocity is positive.
 So, the car starts to move to the right initially.
 Thus, choices (3) and (4) are wrong.
-Since the graph does not intersect the time axis, means the velocity does not get zero, so the car continues to move to the right non-stop.
+Since the graph does not intersect the time axis, it means that the velocity does not get zero, so the car continues to move to the right non-stop.

 Now we must say something about the car's acceleration.
 Recall that the slope of a velocity-time graph gives the magnitude and direction of the acceleration.
 In this case, the slope makes an obtuse angle ($\alpha >90^\circ$) with the horizontal, which means the acceleration is negative or is toward the left.
 So, choice (2) is also incorrect.